ashmaroli/pagy/docs/extras/searchkick.md

 ---
 # Searchkick Extra

-Paginate `Searchkick::Results` objects efficiently avoiding expensive oject-wrapping and without overriding.
+Paginate `Searchkick::Results` objects.

-The `Searchkick::Results` object has already done pagination calculations, we just need to tell Pagy how to read page and total values.
-It is expected that you let Searchkick handle the `page` and `per_page` variables instead of providing those values as options to Pagy.
+It is expected that you let Searchkick handle the `page` and `per_page` variables instead of providing the relative `:page` and `:items` variables to Pagy.

+The `Searchkick::Results` object has already consumed the `:page` and `:per_page` options passed to the `search` method.
+We just need to tell Pagy how to get the relative `:page` and `:count` from it.

+The downside of that approach is that the [items](items.md) extra cannot work with this extra.

 ## Synopsis